 Getting an accurate quote is important.
 There’s nothing more frustrating when working on a project than getting a quote and then meeting with someone and finding out the quote was way off.
-The best way to ensure that you’re getting an accurate quote is to fill out the quote form thoroughly.
-To help you do so, we’ve created the list below which goes through the information we’re looking for to create your quote.
+The best way to ensure an accurate quote is by filling out the form thoroughly.
+To help you do so, let’s go through all the information we’re looking for to create your quote.

 In case you’re wondering, you don’t have to fill out the form to receive a quote.
 If you’d be more comfortable discussing your product over the phone, go ahead and contact us.
 This list will also give you an idea of what information we’ll need to discuss with you over the phone.